Espablo/BOM-Excel/README.md

 * **Ignore visible state**
 > The component is not visible but it should taken to the BOM?
 Ok, activate this option to do that.

+* **Exclude "_"**
+> Often users sign components with an underscore to make them visually for internal use.
+This option ignores such signed components.
+> If you deselect this option another option comes up which is descripted next.

+* **Strip "_"**
+> You want underscore signed components too?
+No problem, but you dont want the underscore in the outputted component name?
+Then this option is right for you.
+It strippes the underscore away.

+* **Sort Dimensions**
+> If you are cutting your parts out of any kind of panelized material (i.e. plywood), you want the height of the part usually be the thickness of your material.
+If you select this option, the dimensions are sorted to accommodate this, no matter how your part is oriented in your model.
+The smallest value becomes the height (thickness), the next larger the width and the largest the length.

+### File

+* **Open file**
+> Automatically opens the file upon creation.

+* **File Type**
+> Creates an Excel or CSV file.

+### BOM additions

+* **Logo**
+> You can add your own logo to the BOM (Excel only).

+* **Date Created**
+> dds BOM creation date.

+* **Project name**
+> Adds the name of the project based on which the BOM was created.

 ### Supported physical options